 But Lobaton, hitting right-handed, came through in the fourth inning with a three-run homer into the howling wind at Nationals Park to lead Washington to a 5-2 victory over the Dodgers in Game 2 on Sunday.
-The series is even as it moves to Dodger Stadium for Game 3 today at 4 p.m.
+The series is even as the team head to Dodger Stadium for Game 3 on Monday at 4 p.m.
 ET/1 PT on MLBN.

 :: NLDS: Dodgers vs. Nationals coverage ::

 "I didn't think anybody could hit a home run out of left field today, the way that wind was blowing everything back," Nationals manager Dusty Baker said.
 "I mean, he had to hit it a ton."

 Lobaton thought the same.
 In fact, an inning prior he had a conversation with home plate umpire Chris Guccione about how bad the wind was for hitters.

 "When I hit the ball, I was like, I think I hit it really good, just I don't know if it's going to go out.
 And then when it went out, I was like, wow, that's pretty cool," Lobaton said with a laugh.